-That said, a woman in pre-modern China did have some influence, although that influence was not hers by right but delegated to them by men and circumstance.
+That said, a woman in pre-modern China did have some influence, although that influence was not hers by right but delegated to her by men and circumstance.
 For example, besides domestic chores such as cooking, cleaning and childcare, a woman might contribute to household income by working at jobs such as spinning cloth, shucking oysters and processing tea which created real earnings that could gain her favor within the family.
 Moreover, her role in arranging marriages was important in building alliances that could strengthen the family fortunes.
 As she bore sons, a woman’s position within the family rose.
 She became even more powerful when she had a daughter-in-law under her control.
-She became most powerful in old age, particularly if she had both sons and daughter-in-laws as she was then respected both as a producer of men and as an elder.
-At the imperial court, when a young emperor inherited the throne, his mother, as Empress Dowager, could exert power on his behalf until he came of age or behind the scenes until he grew old enough to rebuff her influence.
-Chinese men nevertheless regarded a woman in power as unnatural and associated her with intrigue, manipulation and selfishness.
+She became most powerful in old age, particularly if she had both sons and daughter-in-laws, since she was then respected both as a producer of men and as an elder.
+At the imperial court, when a young emperor inherited the throne, his mother, as Empress Dowager, could exert power on his behalf until he came of age, or support him behind the scenes until he grew old enough to rebuff her influence.
+Chinese men nevertheless regarded a woman in power as unnatural and associated her with intrigue, manipulation, and selfishness.

-At first, the nascent women’s movement and its effects were restricted to the cities.
-There began to be a growing discrepancy between how women lived in urban and in rural environments where traditional practices still held sway.
+At first, the nascent women’s movement was restricted to the cities.
+As a result, there began to be a growing discrepancy between how women lived in urban and in rural environments where traditional practices still held sway.
 It took the 1949 Communist Revolution to begin to change the lives of China’s hundreds of millions of rural women.
-Communism came to China with the promise of equality, not only between rich and poor, noble and common, but also between men and women.
+Communism came to China with the promise of equality, not only between rich and poor and between noble and common, but also between men and women.
 By promoting policies such as marriage reform, the CCP hoped to gain support from rural women still trapped in traditional lifestyles.
 The CCP allowed women to join the Party, and by 1925, it had 100 registered women members.
 Some women even started serving in the People’s Liberation Army.

 The emancipation of women was supported by Marxist theory.
 To Marxists, women were one of the classes exploited by capitalist societies.
-The Marxists believed that social relations and social structures were determined to a significant degree by the economic institutions that produced– farms, factories, etc. To achieve equality for women, Marxists thus argued that society must first assume ownership of the means of production by establishing a command economy with nationalized industry.
+The Marxists believed that social relations and social structures were determined to a significant degree by economic institutions such as farms and factories.
+To achieve equality for women, Marxists argued that society must first assume ownership of the means of production by establishing a command economy with nationalized industry.
 The Marxists therefore took a collectivist approach to women’s emancipation where women’s liberation depended upon liberation for all.
-The first priority for men and women was thus to work together to achieve revolution.
-In 1949 when Mao Zedong took power, he reconfirmed the CCP’s commitment to women’s equality by his now famous quote, “in China, women hold up half the sky.”
+The priority for men and women was thus to work together to achieve revolution.
+In 1949, when Mao Zedong took power, he reconfirmed the CCP’s commitment to women’s equality by his now famous quote, “in China, women hold up half the sky.”
 As women made up half of China’s population, building a great socialist society would be facilitated if women were liberated to engage in productive activity.

 Once in power, the CCP passed the Marriage Reform Law in 1950.
 Prostitution, arranged marriage, child marriage, polygamy and the use of concubines were outlawed.
-Chinese were allowed to marry because they loved each other, not because they were obligated out of deference to their families.
+Chinese could marry not just for obligation but also for love.
 It became easier to divorce.
 Indeed, between 1950 and 1953, divorce rates spiked as women took advantage of the law to dissolve loveless “feudal marriages”.
 Contemporaneously, a huge effort was made to move women into the workforce.
 Many women were relocated from the countryside into the cities where they worked as textile laborers.
-Female literacy was promoted and 16 million women learned to read between 1950 and 1957.
+Female literacy was promoted, and 16 million women learned to read between 1950 and 1957.

 By 1953, however, the Marriage Law began to experience growing and widespread opposition from men.
 Between 1953 and 1958, the CCP began to backtrack on its promotion of women’s equality.
 Instead, collective stability was prioritized.
 Propaganda campaigns were launched to promote the concepts of the socialist housewife and the model mother.
 These campaigns re-enforced the importance of domestic duties.
 It became more difficult to divorce and the CCP stepped up its efforts to keep couples together.

-In 1958, Mao launched agricultural collectivization in preparation for the industrial push known as the Great Leap Forward in which it was Mao’s goal to catch-up with the West in agricultural and steel production in five years.
+In 1958, Mao launched agricultural collectivization in preparation for the industrial push known as the Great Leap Forward; the goal of the Great Leap Forward was to have China catch up to western levels of agricultural and steel production in five years.
 Agricultural collectivization grouped peasants in large communes where they lived and worked together.
 Collectivization changed women’s lives radically.
 Housework was socialized and communal dining halls fed families; childcare became a collective effort, as did washing and sewing.
 This freed women to move into the fields while men worked on large-scale irrigation works, industrial projects, steel making and mining.